Geuthur/EVE-Alert-Opensource/README.md

 If you want more, simply add more images to the "img/" folder with naming image_1, image_2, image_3, etc.\
 Note: If you have different UI Scaling you need to add these images to the img folder like the `image_1_90%`

+# Server Usage<a name="server"></a>

+> [!INFO]
+> **This Version is for Single User!**

+The server is responsible for sending messages to the connected clients.
+It can send two types of messages: Normal and Alarm.
+When an Alarm message is sent, all connected clients will receive it and can take appropriate actions, such as playing a sound.

+- Simply launch Server.exe, and a menu will appear.
+You can configure all your settings there.
+Afterward, click on "Start."
+- If the Alert doesn't respond to the local chat, you can reduce the detection accuracy or double-check if you've set the region correctly.
+- If both settings are 100% accurate and your interface is not blurred, make a new screenshot from your neutral symbol and try it with your own image
+- You can edit all images & sounds by yourself only the name must be the same

+Optional:

+- Activate Socket System for Clients

+## Client Usage<a name="client"></a>

+> [!INFO]
+> To Use the Client Option you need at least 1 Server User!

+The client program can be used to connect to a socket server and continuously receives messages.
+The messages can be in one of two states: Normal or Alarm.

+When the client receives an Alarm message, it plays a sound.

+This will support a Alarm System for multiple Users

 ## Showcase<a name="showcase"></a>